-Term Definition Minister The Commonwealth Minister for Infrastructure, Transport and Regional Development.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Program Delegate An AusIndustry Senior Responsible Officer (who can be a General Manager or Program Manager) within the Department with responsibility for the program.
+Term Definition Local governing body As defined by the Local Government (Financial Assistance) Act 1995.
+For the purposes of the program additional local governing bodies are identified in 4.1 of the grant opportunity guidelines.
+Minister The Commonwealth Minister for Infrastructure, Transport and Regional Development Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Program Delegate A Senior Responsible Officer (who can be a General Manager or Program Manager) within the Department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
 Project Sponsor A sponsor is an entity that meets the eligibility requirements of the program who agrees to sponsor an organisation (sponsor organisation) to apply for the grant opportunity.
 The sponsor enters into a grant agreement with the Commonwealth.
 The sponsor must be nominated by the MP for the grant opportunity.
 Sponsor organisation A sponsor organisation is the organisation undertaking the project for the purposes of the grant, but is not the organisation entering into the grant agreement with the Commonwealth.
 Organisations that require sponsorship are usually groups that cannot meet the entity eligibility requirements for the grant program and cannot submit applications in their own right.